waleed46shah/NextJSTemplate/README.md

 - Use the useState hook to manage local state within components.
 - Identify areas where state is needed, such as toggling a sidebar, managing form inputs, or controlling UI elements.
 - *Implement state variables and corresponding update functions using useState in the relevant components.
 (OPTIONAL)*
-- Implement state management using useContext hook or redux-toolkit
+- Implement state management using useContext hook or redux-toolkit.

 5. Dashboard overview:
 - Fetch and display relevant data from https://dummyjson.com/products .